Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_while_loops.md

     ```

 ## Continue Statement
-With the **continue** statement we can stop the current iteration, and continue with the next:
+With the **continue** statement we can stop the current iteration, and continue with the next.

 **Code Example**
     ```jac linenums="1"